pcolina/phaser-simon/README.md

 ## How to Play

 - Use the arrow keys to move and jump the player character.
-- no objective yet :S.
+P=> Pause
+- The objective is to go to the toilet, collecting all the paper you find along the way.

 ## Credits

+This project is based on the [boilerplate de ManzDev](https://github.com/ManzDev/phaser3-simple-template).

 - This game was created using Phaser (https://phaser.io/).
 - Additional assets were sourced from [OpenGameArt.org](https://opengameart.org/).